Sesamoiditis – Pain In The Foot!

 Sesamoids, like any other bones in our body, can fracture.
 The tendons that surround the sesamoid bones can also become irritated and inflammed and this is termed as sesamoiditis, a type of tendinitis.

-Sesamoiditis is caused by increased pressure to the sesamoids and are associated with activities requiring increased pressure on the ball of the foot, such as running, basketball, football, golf, tennis, and ballet.
+Increased pressure to the sesamoids causes sesamoiditis.
+They are associated with activities requiring increased pressure on the ball of the foot, such as running, basketball, football, golf, tennis, and ballet.

-The sesamoid bones are commonly injured dancers, particularly in those who fail to perform a plié on landing, absorbing the energy of the landing through partially flexed knees.
-Without such absorption built into a dancer's technique, sudden deceleration with high impact of the sesamoid bones predisposes to injury.
+Dancers commonly injure the sesamoid bones, particularly in those who fail to perform a plié on landing, absorbing the energy of the landing through partially flexed knees.
+Without such absorption built into a dancer’s technique, sudden deceleration with high impact of the sesamoid bones predisposes to injury.